ethersphere/SWIPs/SWIPs/swip-20.md

 ## Abstract

-Currently, one's initial capital, invested as stake, is permanently locked, meaning that returns on this stake are solely based on the ROI of the redistribution game.
-The purpose of this SWIP is to change that: in extenuating circumstances, users will be allowed to withdraw their stakes.
+Currently, a storer node's stake to buy their way into the redistribution game, is permanently locked which means that returns on this stake are solely based on the ROI of the redistribution game.
+The purpose of this SWIP is to change this and allow users to withdraw part of their stakes.

 ## Objectives

-Should the effective price of a user's stake increase, they should be able to withdraw the appreciation, i.e., the amount that no longer represents the capital required to play and safeguard the system.
+Should the effective price of a user's stake increase, they should be able to withdraw the appreciation, i.e., the portion of the value that is above the amount required to play and safeguard the system.

 ## Context